aalexanderfc/Acandia-Dashboard-Interface/README.md

 # Acandia Modbus Data Dashboard Interface

 This project is a proprietary solution developed by **Alexander Flores** for **Acandia AB**, designed for use in their routers.
 The Modbus Data Dashboard provides a comprehensive interface for monitoring and managing LoRaWAN-based devices connected to a Robustel router.
-The solution visualizes telemetry data, facilitates device management, and presents detailed register information through an intuitive web interface.
+The system converts incoming LoRaWAN data into Modbus format, enabling seamless visualization of telemetry data, device management, and detailed register information through an intuitive web interface.

 ---